Data Migration

 If you want external help, getting an expert in both systems is ideal, but ensure they at least understand your target system.
 (After all, you probably already know a lot about your own source system).
 Take time evaluating potential partners, and make sure they combine technical expertise with an approach and manner that fits yours.
 Will they go the extra mile for you?

-Finding the Right Way
+Finding the right way

 Build a scalable, repeatable process from the outset.
 Believe us, it will save you time, effort and frustration later.

-Everything you should consider when planning a data migration: Read the Data Migration for Humans ebook
+Everything you should consider when planning a data migration:

 Data migration involves several stages: